xfbs-blog/tracing-linux-macos/tracing-linux-macos.md

 If you’re coming from Linux, you may be familiar with the `ptrace` family of commands — `strace` and `ltrace`.
-If not, don’t despair because I will show you how to use them.

-## tracing system calls
+If you’re coming from macOS, you may have had brief encounters with `dtruss` or `dtrace`, instead.

+If you haven’t heard of them before or haven’t had the chance to play with them, this post is for you.
+I’m going to show you what they do and why they are important tools to know.

+## Tracing syscalls

 Let’s say you have an application, a small program, and you want to know analyze what it does.
 In this example, I’ll use a small program that checks if a file is present — if it’s not present, it will fail with a warning.
 I am using the `access` function, which is a POSIX API, to check if a file exists.